kriswep/wetainment/src/pages/articles/2018-02-Revealing-Prisma-GraphQL-Magic/index.md

 The team from [graph.cool](graph.cool) launched their Prisma GraphQL project in mid January 2018.
 At the heart it is a API layer using [GraphQL](http://graphql.org/).
 It uses some amazing techniques for that, and that could feel like true magic.
 So, let us explore Prisma as if it was a Las Vegas show.
 To get the most out of this article, it would be best if you already know GraphQL.
 You could catch up on [How to GraphQL](https://www.howtographql.com/).
 Also try to follow along on your machine.
 If you can't, find the code, we are going to look at, over [here](https://github.com/kriswep/prisma-show).

+**Since writting this article a new Prisma version was released (1.7).
+Some of the introduced changes revealed a little bit magic by exposing a `docker-compose.yml`.
+Read more at their [release notes](https://github.com/graphcool/prisma/releases/tag/1.7.0).
+Still, the things written here hold true and the commands were changed as needed.**

 ![A circus show with elephants and different artists, some of them on motorcyles.](circus.jpg)

 <p><sub><sup>Feel the magic circus atmosphere?
 Photo by <a href="https://unsplash.com/@beckyphan">Becky Phan</a> on <a href="https://unsplash.com/photos/o8-670KHgK8">Unsplash</a>.</sup></sub></p>